Wardrop/Scorched/docs/02_fundamentals/04_requests_and_responses.md

 Redirections
 ------------
 A common requirement of many applications is to redirect requests to another URL based on some kind of condition.
-Scorched offers the very simple `redirect` method which takes one required argument - the absolute or relative URL to redirect to - and an optional response status, which defaults to either 303 or 302 depending on the HTTP protocol version used for the request.
+Scorched offers the very simple `redirect` method which takes one required argument - the absolute or relative URL to redirect to - and an optional response status, which defaults to either a 303 or 302 response status depending on the HTTP protocol version used for the request.